-Some materials cannot be checked out at all, including: high-use periodicals published within the last 10 years, Art journals, Reference materials, items stamped "do not circulate," Special Collections materials, microforms, etc. Limiting use of these high demand materials to within the library provides optimum availability to all users.
-Reserve materials circulate for either 2 hours, 24 hours, or 3 days, as specified by the instructor, to all borrowers.
-NOTE: Reserve materials with a "two hour no overnight" loan period are building use only.
+Some materials cannot be checked out at all, including high-use periodicals published within the last ten years, Art journals, Reference material, Special Collections material, microforms, etc. Limiting use of these high demand materials to the library provides availability to all users.
+Reserve materials circulate to all borrowers for 2 hours, 24 hours, 3 days, or 7 days (as specified by the MSU instructor).
+NOTE: Reserve material with a "two hour no overnight" loan period is library-use only.
+Policies differ in some areas and in some branches.

-Loan periods for most other categories of library material are listed below.
+Loan periods for most other types of library material are below: